-The bill amends several sections of the Revised Code and introduces a new section, 2950.035, which establishes specific restrictions for sex offenders and child-victim offenders regarding their proximity to their victims.
+The bill amends the Ohio Revised Code to impose stricter restrictions on sex offenders and child-victim offenders regarding their proximity to victims.
 It prohibits these offenders from residing within 2,000 feet and loitering within 1,000 feet of the victim's residence.
-The bill also provides legal recourse for property owners and authorities if these restrictions are violated, allowing for injunctive relief without the need to prove irreparable harm.
-Additionally, it clarifies that these restrictions apply only if the offender is listed on the state registry and that they do not apply if the victim moves within the restricted distance of the offender.
+New legal language is introduced to define the conditions under which registered offenders can be evicted for living too close to their victims, allowing landlords to terminate rental agreements in such cases.
+The bill also provides legal recourse for property owners and authorities to seek injunctive relief against offenders who violate these proximity restrictions, without the need to prove irreparable harm.

 Statutes affected: